 In fact, if you don’t have a marriage certificate, it’s okay.
 But you must have a divorce decree to end the marriage.

 In several parts of this country especially the rural ones, the couple are separated by just an announcement by the Mukhiya or Sarpanch.

 The truth is you may not involve the law in marriage ceremonies but you must involve it in divorce proceedings.

 4. Women cannot divorce their husbands

-Continuing the previous point – women have always been a victim of the ignorance and ill information of the society.
+Continuing the previous point – women have always been a victim of the ignorance and ill information of society.

 Yes, we want here to be gender-neutral, but this remains the harsh reality even today – When women are walking hand in hand with men in almost every sector, the same gender is being punished for just being female.

-A lot of rural societies still think that divorcing a right of the husband only and the wife has no say in it.
+A lot of rural societies still think that divorcing is a right of the husband only and the wife has no say in it.
 Whatever the husband would decide will be final and the wife can not go against the decision.